American Physical Society

 The American Physical Society (APS) is a not-for-profit membership organization of professionals in physics and related disciplines, comprising nearly fifty divisions, sections, and other units.
 Its mission is the advancement and diffusion of knowledge of physics.
-The society publishes more than a dozen scientific journals, including the prestigious Physical Review and Physical Review Letters, and organizes more than twenty science meetings each year.
-APS is a member society of the American Institute of Physics.
-Since January 2021 the organization has been led by chief executive officer Jonathan Bagger.
+It publishes more than a dozen scientific journals, including the prestigious Physical Review and Physical Review Letters, and organizes more than twenty science meetings each year.
+It is a member society of the American Institute of Physics.
+Since January 2021, it is led by chief executive officer Jonathan Bagger.

 History

 The American Physical Society was founded on May 20, 1899, when thirty-six physicists gathered at Columbia University for that purpose.
 They proclaimed the mission of the new Society to be "to advance and diffuse the knowledge of physics", and in one way or another the APS has been at that task ever since.
 In the early years, virtually the sole activity of the APS was to hold scientific meetings, initially four per year.
 In 1913, the APS took over the operation of the Physical Review, which had been founded in 1893 at Cornell University, and journal publication became its second major activity.
 The Physical Review was followed by Reviews of Modern Physics in 1929 and by Physical Review Letters in 1958.
 Over the years, Phys.
 Rev. has subdivided into five separate sections as the fields of physics proliferated and the number of submissions grew.

-In more recent years, the activities of the Society have broadened considerably.
-Stimulated by the increase in Federal funding in the period after the Second World War, and even more by the increased public involvement of scientists in the 1960s, the APS is active in public and governmental affairs, and in the international physics community.
-In addition, the Society conducts extensive programs in education, science outreach (specifically physics outreach), and media relations.
-APS has 14 divisions and 11 topical groups covering all areas of physics research.
-There are 6 forums that reflect the interest of its 50,000 members in broader issues, and 9 sections organized by geographical region.
+In more recent years, the activities of the society have broadened considerably.
+Stimulated by the increase in federal funding in the period after the Second World War, and even more by the increased public involvement of scientists in the 1960s, the APS is active in public and governmental affairs, and in the international physics community.
+It also conducts extensive programs in education, science outreach (specifically physics outreach), and media relations.
+Fourteen divisions and eleven topical groups covering all areas of physics research.
+Six forums reflect the interests of its fifty thousand members in broader issues, and nine sections organized by geographical region.

 In 1999, APS Physics celebrated its centennial with the biggest-ever physics meeting in Atlanta.
 In 2005, APS took the lead role in United States participation in the World Year of Physics, initiating several programs to broadly publicize physics during the 100th anniversary of Albert Einstein's annus mirabilis.
 Einstein@Home, one of the projects APS initiated during World Year of Physics, is an ongoing and popular distributed computing project.